-Tom attended Pleasant Hill High School in Pleasant Hill where he played football and wrestled compiling a 3 year record of 78 wins and 1 loss winning in 3 Northern California State Championships at 161lbs, 178lbs and 191lbs.
+Tom attended Pleasant Hill High School in Pleasant Hill, California where he played football and wrestled compiling a 3-year record of 78 wins and 1 loss, winning three Northern California State Championships at 161lbs, 178lbs and 191lbs.

-Upon graduating from High School Tom was offered several football athletic scholarships, however, none would allow him to also wrestle so he chose to attend Utah State where he played football and became one of the most decorated wrestlers in Utah State University school history, he was a four-year letterman from 1963-1966 and finished his career at USU with a 48-11-1 dual record including a 17-2 mark as a senior.
+Upon graduating from high school, Tom garnered several football athletic scholarships, however, none would allow him to also wrestle so he chose to attend Utah State University.
+There he played football and became one of the most decorated wrestlers in school history, he was a four-year letterman from 1963-1966 and finished his career at USU with a 48-11-1 dual record including a 17-2 mark as a senior.
 During his senior year, he won the 191 pound weight class at Mountain Intercollegiate Tournament advancing to the NCAA Tournament, placed third earning All American honors, the third place finish at the 1966 NCAA is the best finish in Utah State University history.

 Upon graduating Tom moved to California to coach wrestling and football for 4 years before he and his wife moved to Oregon where he started an insurance investment company.